Complex Access Control Governance in Snowflake with Privacera

 Privacera’s Compliance Workflows can be used to encrypt data at rest at a field level in cloud storage such as S3 or ADLS.

-Policy-based access control permits privileged users to see decrypted data when appropriate and can dynamically mask data to allow analysis while protecting.
+Policy-based Snowflake access control permits privileged users to see decrypted data when appropriate and can dynamically mask data to allow analysis while protecting.

 New data brought into Snowflake is scanned and tagged with out-of-the box classifications for PII or custom categories using Privacera’s extensible lookup, matching, and heuristic model features.